Theragun vs. Hypervolt: Best Massage Guns (2023)

 Other Hyperice Products

-If you are interested in professional athlete level recovery, you might be interested in checking on the brand's NormaTec PULSE technology, which provides superior compression recovery technology.
+If you are interested in professional athlete-level recovery, you might be interested in looking at the brand's NormaTec PULSE technology, which provides superior compression recovery technology.

 NormaTec isn't for the average consumer since it retails north of $1,000, but it is interesting to research at the very least.

 While vibration and heat therapy does wonders for loosening up stiff muscles, everyday athletes might get the most benefits from the Hypersphere vibrating massage ball or the Vyper vibrating foam roller, perfect for advanced foam rolling.

-Is Hypervolt Worth The Money?
+Is Hypervolt Worth It?

 - Patented QuietGlide technology